 - C. BROKER RECOMMENDATIONS.
 Broker recommends that you do not write a non-contingent offer, even if you are planning on paying all cash for the property.
 If you intend to write a non-contingent offer, Broker recommends that, prior to writing the offer, you: (i) review all available Seller reports, disclosures, information and documents; (ii) have an appropriate professional inspect the property (even if it is being sold "as is" in its present condition); and (iii) carefully assess your financial position and risk with your attorney, accountant or financial advisor. - D. MULTIPLE OFFERS: At times Buyers may write offers on more than one property even though the Buyer intends to purchase only one.
-This may occur in a short sale when the approval process can take a considerable amount of time.
+This may occur in a short sale when the approval process can take a considerable amount of time, or it could also occur in a hot market when the Buyer is having difficulty getting an offer accepted.
 While it is not illegal to make offers on multiple properties with intent to purchase only one, the Buyer can be obligated to many Sellers if more than one accepts the Buyer's offers.
-If the Buyer has not disclosed that the Buyer is writing multiple offers with the intent to purchase only one and the Buyer subsequently cancels without using a contingency, the Seller may claim the Buyer is in breach of contract because the Buyer fraudulently induced the Seller to enter into a contract.

-3. SELLER CONSIDERATIONS:

-As a Seller, you are responsible for determining the asking price for your property.
+Additionally, if any offer is accepted without contingencies, and the buyer does not perform, there can be a breach.
+If the Buyer has not disclosed that the Buyer is writing multiple offers with the intent to purchase only one and the Buyer subsequently cancels without using a contingency created for this purpose, the Seller may claim the Buyer is in breach of contract because the Buyer fraudulently induced the Seller to enter into a contract.
+This claim may even be possible when the Buyer has all the standard contingencies remaining in the contract, as the Seller could argue that a cancellation for this reason would not fall under the good faith exercise of any of the those contingencies. - 3.
+SELLER CONSIDERATIONS: As a Seller, you are responsible for determining the asking price for your property.
 Although Brokers may provide you with comparable sales data, generally from information published in the local multiple listing service, you should know that the reporting of this data is often delayed and prices may change, up or down, faster than reported sales indicate.
 All Sellers should be sure they are comfortable with the asking price they are setting and the price they are accepting.
 There is not, and cannot be, any guarantee that the price you decide to ask for your property, or the price at which you agree to sell your property is the highest available price obtainable for the property.
 It is solely your decision as to how much to ask for your property and at which price to sell your property.